 NOTE: DRUID COLLEGE NYC OPENS OCTOBER 2017.
 SEE BLOG TAB ABOVE FOR DATES AND DETAILS.

 Welcome.
 Come in peace.
-Bring a story or a song.
+Bring a story, a poem or a song.
+You have been expected.

-When people ask what I do, this is my simple answer: I am devoted to restoring ecstatic awareness to normal human functioning.
-In part, I am on the Board of Directors for the Cuyamungue Institute, an anthropological research center exploring indigenous artifacts, art and relationship to their spirituality.
-As a descendant of indigenous peoples, this research considers my own blood lineage as well as the histories of others.
+When people ask what I do, this is my simple answer: I am devoted to restoring ecstatic awareness to normal human functioning, to our sexuality, to our relationship with nature, and as an integral part of consciousness.
+As part of my work, I am–besides the Provost of the Druid College NYC–the NYC Rep and Certified Teacher for the Cuyamungue Institute, which is an anthropological research center exploring indigenous artifacts, art and relationship to their spirituality.
+Based on our decades of research, we lead people in life-giving ecstatic wisdom postures.
+In other words, the work is powerful and lives change.

 In more general terms: I enjoy and am devoted to life, to its darkness and its light, to being an animist Druid.
-Animism is the oldest extant religion on the planet, tracking across the landscapes of all our ancient ones; “Druid” is how I invoke and honor the threads of my own, animist ancestors of Britain and northern Europe.
+Animism is the oldest extant religion on the planet, tracking across the landscapes of all our ancient peoples.
+It has left footprints in our consciousness.
+The word “Druid” is how I invoke and honor the threads of my own, animist ancestors of Britain and northern Europe.
 I live in New York City, where I practice earth-centered rituals and healing (personal and communal), craft narratives rising out of the life force, work with the healing powers of trance induction and altered states of reality, and teach related philosophies of consciousness, ethics and behavior.

-Like other animist paths, Druid awareness concerns how everything is related and sacred….how we can refuse the subject-object moral dictates of our culture and then move gracefully and honorably into subject-subject relationships….how everything is constantly emerging….how even dualisms are not stable concepts….how we can Wake Up.
+Like other animist paths, Druid awareness concerns how everything is both sacred and also related, We demonstrate how we can set aside the subject-object moral dictates of our culture, and then move gracefully and honorably into subject-subject relationships.
+We experience how everything is constantly emerging, and discover over and over how we are woven together.
+We investigate how even dualisms are not stable concepts.
+Along the path we Wake Up.

 A second awareness is that crafting sacred-soul relationship becomes a life-long weaving of consciousness, thoughtfulness, and responsiveness.
 For Druids, this relational awareness can be characterized by brutal honesty–even if compassionately delivered–, as well as by simple directness and clarity of sight.
 We remember a saying attributed to Druid perspective: Truth against the world.